 Create a User Backend:

-got one route named: “POST: /validate-login” and fires a query against a database:
+This new Credentials service got one route named: “POST: /validate-login” and fires a query against a database:

 SELECT `id`, `role`, `profile`